wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-security-cdi/README.md

 -------------------

 To run the example.
-1. Add user "server" with password "testPassword1+" that has the role "testRole" with the add-user script (${JBOSS_HOME}/bin/add-user.sh ...)
+1. Add user "CN=localhost" with password "testPassword1+" that has the role "testRole" with the add-user script (${JBOSS_HOME}/bin/add-user.sh ...)
-	(actually only the role for the user "server" has to be in "application-roles.properties".
-The user "server" is authenticated via cartificate.)
+	(actually only the role for the user "CN=localhost" has to be in "application-roles.properties".
+The user is authenticated via cartificate.)
+	(CAUTION in the properties file the the result of the call has to be escaped: "CN\=localhost=testRole")
 2. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
 3. Edit ${jboss.home.dir}\modules\system\layers\fuse\org\wildfly\extension\camel\cxf\undertow\main\module.xml
 	and add this line: